djl/cmd/README.markdown

 ## Usage
 * Upload shrt.php and point your browser to it.
-* Put the full URL to your shrt/Shortwave text file.
+* Enter URL to your shrt/Shortwave text file.
 * Drag the bookmarklet onto your bookmarks bar.
 * Click bookmarklet.